liuting001001/GMTP/GMTP/readme.md

 ## Requirements

-Our code is based on Python version 3.8 and PyTorch version 2.3.0+cu118, Please make sure you have installed Python and PyTorch correctly.the source code will comming sooon .
+Our code is based on Python version 3.8 and PyTorch version 2.3.0+cu118, Please make sure you have installed Python and PyTorch correctly.the source code will comming soon .

 ## Data